Section 9. Automatic Terminal Information Service Procedures

 - Instructions for the pilot to acknowledge receipt of the ATIS message by informing the controller on initial contact.

 “Boston Tower Information Delta.
 One four zero zero Zulu.
 Wind two five zero at one zero.
 Visibility one zero.
 Ceiling four thousand five hundred broken.
 Temperature three four.
 Dew point two eight.
 Altimeter three zero one zero.
 ILS-DME Runway Two Seven Approach in use.
 Departing Runway Two Two Right.
-Hazardous Weather Information for (geographical area) available on HIWAS or Flight Service Frequencies.
+Hazardous Weather Information for (geographical area) available on Flight Service Frequencies.
 Advise on initial contact you have Delta.”